RHS Growing Guides

 Improving the crop

-Nectarine trees flower very early in spring, when there are usually very few pollinating insects around, so it’s best to pollinate them yourself.
-Do this over several sunny afternoons by taking a small paint brush and dabbing it gently into the centre of every flower in turn.
+Nectarines flower very early in spring, when few pollinating insects are around, so it’s best to pollinate them by hand.
+Do this over several sunny afternoons by taking a small paintbrush and dabbing it gently into the centre of every flower in turn.

 When the young fruits appear, they will need thinning to improve the size of the remaining fruits.
-It is best to thin when the fruit is size of a hazelnut by cutting the fruitlet in half with a pair of secateurs.
-The fruitlet will then drop off without damage to the shoot on which it is born.
-Start with removing awkwardly positioned, mis-shapen or noticeably smaller fruits first, when they are about the size of a pea.
-Aim for evenly spaced fruits spaced about 15cm (6in) apart.
+Do this when the fruits are the size of hazelnuts by cutting selected fruitlets in half with secateurs – they will then drop off without damage to the shoots that carry them.
+Start with any awkwardly positioned, mis-shapen or noticeably smaller fruits.
+Aim for evenly spaced fruitlets about 15cm (6in) apart.

-As the fruits develop, they will need protection from birds and squirrels – options include covering trees with fleece or netting, growing them in a fruit cage, or moving potted plants into a greenhouse or other enclosed space.
+As the fruits develop, they will need protection from birds and squirrels.
+Ideally, grow peaches in a fruit cage; otherwise cover trees with re-used old fleece or netting, or move potted plants into a greenhouse.

 Pruning and Training

-Timing is important – as with all stone fruits, nectarine trees should only be pruned in spring or summer, to minimise the risk of infection from silver leaf disease and bacterial canker
+Timing is important – as with all stone fruits, nectarines should only be pruned in spring or summer, to minimise the risk of infection from silver leaf disease and bacterial canker:

 - Newly planted nectarine trees should be pruned after the buds open in early spring

 - Established nectarine trees should be pruned in summer, after fruiting.
-Fan trained trees also in spring
+Fan-trained trees should also be pruned in spring

 Harvesting

 Nectarine fruits are ready for harvesting once they are fully coloured and the flesh near the stalk feels soft.
-To pick, cup the fruit in the palm of your hand and gently lift – it should easily come away from the tree.
-Check ripening fruits regularly, as they won’t all be ready at the same time.
+To pick, cup the fruit in the palm of your hand and gently lift – it should come away easily from the tree.
+Check ripening fruits regularly, as they won’t all be ready at the same time, and protect them from birds and squirrels.

 Problems

-- Lack of fruit may be due to frost during flowering and/or poor pollination, so protect blossom from frost and cold winds, and hand-pollinate with a small paintbrush as the blossom opens early in spring when few insects are on the wing.
-Also see our guide to improving fruit production.
+Lack of fruit may be due to frost during flowering and/or poor pollination, so protect blossom from frost and cold winds, and hand-pollinate with a small paintbrush.
+Also see our guide to improving fruit production

-- Loss of ripening fruit – protect fruit from birds and squirrels by covering trees with netting or fleece before the fruits start to colour up, growing trees in a fruit cage or keeping potted plants indoors once the fruits start to swell.
+- Loss of ripening fruit – protect fruit from birds and squirrels by covering trees with netting or re-used old fleece before the fruits start to colour up, by growing trees in a fruit cage or by keeping potted plants indoors once the fruits start to swell

 Get involved